There are three types of images involved with translations.

 3) Read our text and image rules outlined below and update the image with your design software

 4) In the Translation Dashboard, upload the image in the "Translate & upload an image" window as shown below.
+Note: You need video mapping permission to be able to upload an image, so if you do not have that level of permission, contact your language's advocate to request it.

 5) When your image appears in the new tab, check it for quality issues